OrGolan12/RV32I_SC/README.md

-A single-cycle RISC-V RV32I core implemented in SystemVerilog, based on the DDCA implementation by Harris and extended to support all missing instructions, achieving 100% instruction coverage.\
-This design is intended for experimentation and further development toward pipelined or cached variants.
+A single-cycle RISC-V RV32I core implemented in SystemVerilog, based on the DDCA implementation by Harris and extended to support all missing instructions, achieving 100% instruction coverage This design is intended for experimentation and further development toward pipelined or cached variants.